 Now, it’s time to go through your garbage!
 Dig through your food scraps and add things like egg shells, non-citrus plant scraps, and vegetable leftovers of any sort.
 Most of the fruits and veggies you eat can be easily compostable!

 However, it is important to mention that you should NEVER ADD FATTY ITEMS LIKE MEAT OR GREASE TO YOUR COMPOST PILE.
 THIS WILL ATTRACT BUGS AND OTHER PESTS.
 Even salad with a dressing on it CANNOT be composted.
 I speak from personal experience!
-Break all kitchen waste into tiny piece, as this will help speed up the process.
+Break all kitchen waste into tiny pieces, as this will help speed up the process.
 Once broken up, put them directly into your composting bin in your backyard.

 After you’ve added your ingredients, add in a bit of potting soil!
 This helps speed the process along and works as a great compost “starter.”